Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 Then, there it lay.
 Reddish brown fur covered the corpse from head to finger-like toe.
-Other than it's size, nothing about it resembled a goblin, but it was still equally grotesque.
+Other than its size, nothing about it resembled a goblin, but it was still equally grotesque.
-All four of it's limbs, much too long for it's body, were endowed with appendages resembling fingers, but warped by the inclusion of an additional knuckle, and adorned by a sharp claw.
+All four of its limbs, much too long for its body, were endowed with appendages resembling fingers, but warped by the inclusion of an additional knuckle, and adorned by a sharp claw.
-A tail was visible from behind it's back, long and firm enough to serve as another limb.
+A tail was visible from behind its back, long and firm enough to serve as another limb.

-None of that was what caused my sense of discomfort at it's sight though, but it revolting maw.
+None of that was what caused my sense of discomfort at its sight though, but it revolting maw.
-Sharp teeth lay bare, covering the majority of it's grimace, just below two holes that made up it's nose.
+Sharp teeth lay bare, covering the majority of its grimace, just below two holes that made up its nose.
-All of this was accentuated by it's beady eyes, still gleaming with hatred, even after it's death.
+All of this was accentuated by its beady eyes, still gleaming with hatred, even after its death.

 It hadn't been dead for long, before movement began again.
 This time, invisible.